Manicarus/CNC_gcode-to-reprap-converter/README.md

 Created by River Allen (c) 2012
 Modified by me

-What it does?
+What it does?:
 - convert pycam/heekscnc g-code files into reprap gcode (just tested with marlin-firmware for now).
   (Please let me know if it works with other CAM-Software)

-How to use?
+How to use?:
 1. Start Terminal(or Command Prompt for Windows) go to directory where file name "gcode_converterV03.py" exists
 2. Type: python gcode_converterV03.py \<feedrate_traveling\> \<feedrate_cutting\> \<feedrate_zaxis\> \<filename1\> \[filename2 ... n\] (Python 2.x should be installed)